...where we care

 You must also tell HMRC if you:

-You will need to pay the 10% difference in July (20% in August and September) so that you continue to pay your furloughed employees at least 80% of their usual wages for the hours they do not work during this time, up to a cap of £2,500 per month.
+You will need to pay the 20% difference in August and September so that you continue to pay your furloughed employees at least 80% of their usual wages for the hours they do not work during this time, up to a cap of £2,500 per month.

 For the hours not worked you can continue to choose to top up your employees' wages above the 80% level or cap for each month, at your own expense.